montypanday/cayman-blog/_posts/2017-02-14-My journey as the Team Lead.md

 ## My contribution to the project
 At the start of the project, the architecture, languages and implementation of the project was not fixed.
 My first task was to figure out the best options and propose a solution to the client that was feasible.
 I had the choice of using either Angular or ReactJs for building the UI.
 I tried and studied both languages and decided to use ReactJs because of its simplicity, support and component based architecture.
 I also proposed two backend solutions using Node.js(Express) and .NET Core.
 We used .NET Core because of client suggestions as their codebase follows the .NET architecture.

+I proposed the idea to built the application for existing cloud storage users than setting up a new storage platform because that would have diverted the team away from the core features of the application.

 The project was aimed to built a file storage product and the requirements didn't specify that the application should incorporate support for Box, Google Drive or any other platform.
 However, the project name was Box.com meets blockchain.
 This made me think it should be able to work for Box users.
 This was later confirmed with the client when I proposed a solution and discussed and defined project requirements which were earlier "vague" as my supervisor said.

+It is to be noted that at that point of time, did not have any previous experience with ReactJs or .NET Core or writing API's.
+The same situation was with the other team members.
+I had to find a solution so that the team could finish the project fulfilling all major project requirements.

+The solution I found was to use React components from Box in our application to incorporate support for Box.
+These components are available [here](https://www.npmjs.com/package/box-ui-elements).